Multiple Active Statements (MAS) and DBD::ODBC

 }

-You often see code that opens a connection, issues the update and closes the connection inside a loop (which is even worse).
+You often get code that opens a connection, executes the update, and closes the connection inside a loop (which is even worse).
 However, this is generic solution for an ODBC driver that does not support MAS, and, although this solution works:

-A note about default result-sets in Microsoft SQL Server
+A note about default result sets in SQL Server

 Results are generally produced by SELECT and FETCH statements (although procedures and functions with output parameters and return values also do this).
-Microsoft SQL Server executes a SELECT statement by streaming the results back to the client and, as rows are produced by the query, they are written back to the caller over the network.
-If the client fails to read the network data as quickly as Microsoft SQL Server writes it, a point is reached where SQL Server will block, and execution is suspended until the client reads more data.
-Note that in this scenario, the client does not need to ask for more data from the result-set.
-The result-set is continually streamed until there is no more to send and if at any point the client knows it needs no more (if the cursor is closed), it has no choice but to read the remaining result-set.
-(This is also the reason why issuing a query that returns a huge result-set, of which the client reads only a few rows before closing the cursor, can take a long time to complete, even though the application has not seen all the result-set.)
-This producer/consumer scenario was previously referred to as "firehose cursors" and is now more generally known as "default result-sets".
+SQL Server executes a SELECT statement by streaming the results back to the client and, as rows are produced by the query, they are written back to the caller over the network.
+If the client fails to read the network data as quickly as SQL Server writes it, a point is reached where SQL Server will block, and execution is suspended until the client reads more data.
+Note that in this scenario, the client does not need to ask for more data from the result set.
+The result set is continually streamed until there is no more to send and if at any point the client knows it needs no more (if the cursor is closed), it has no choice but to read the remaining result set.
+(This is also the reason why issuing a query that returns a huge result set, of which the client reads only a few rows before closing the cursor, can take a long time to complete, even though the application has not got all the result set.)
+This producer/consumer scenario was previously referred to as "firehose cursors" and is now more generally known as "default result sets."

 At the time of writing, there are three main ways to get around MAS restrictions without resorting to multiple connections.
 The following script provided by the DBIx::Class team tests each workaround out and whether the workaround is required: